Alliance of Sahel States: Togo

 Togo has been actively collaborating with AES member countries on security and economic initiatives.
-Togo has also launched the Global Peace and Security Alliance (GPSA), an initiative aimed at fostering dialogue and collaboration among various global platforms dedicated to peace and security.
-This initiative was announced during the Lomé Peace and Security Forum in November 2024.
-Through this initiative, Togo can further collaborate with the AES as well as other countries.

-In January 2025, Togo's Foreign Minister Robert Dussey announced that the Togolese government had not ruled out Togo joining the Confederation of Sahel States.
-"It's not impossible," he said.
-In March 2025, Robert Dussey reaffirmed that Togo was considering joining the Confederation of Sahel States.
-This coincided with a poll published in March 2025 stating the majority in Togo favor their country joining the AES.
+In January 2025, Togo's Foreign Minister Robert Dussey announced that the Togolese government had not ruled out joining the AES, calling it "not impossible."
+In March 2025, Dussey reaffirmed that Togo was considering joining the AES.
+This coincided with a poll published in March 2025 stating the majority of Togolese favor their country joining the AES.

 The AES and Togo are working to establish an interconnected customs area.
-This would also allow the landlocked AES countries to use Togo's Lomé port without large tariffs.
+This would allow the landlocked AES countries to use Togo's Lomé port without large tariffs.
 Use of ports has been a source of tension between the AES and the coastal countries in ECOWAS.

 Togo and Burkina Faso signed an agreement to eliminate roaming charges for incoming calls between the two countries starting 30 May 2025.

+In July 2026, supplies for Africa Corps troops in the AES were unloaded at the port of Lomé for the first time.
+They were then transported in a convoy through Togo and Burkina Faso to Mali.

 Ghana

-While president-elect John Dramani Mahama, elected on 7 December 2024, proposed an initiative to support the AES in combating terrorism.
-He urged neighboring countries and international organizations, like ECOWAS, to address the crisis in the Sahel, which has become a hub for terrorist activity.
-The Sahel region has seen a rise in terrorist threats from groups linked to Al-Qaeda and the Islamic State in recent, affecting both safety and development.
-Mahama stated that this instability threatens not only the Sahel but all of West Africa.
+In December 2024, president John Dramani Mahama proposed an initiative to support the AES in combating terrorism.
+He urged neighboring countries and international organizations, including ECOWAS, to address the crisis in the Sahel.
+Mahama stated that the instability threatens not only the Sahel but all of West Africa.
 He called on countries like Ghana, Senegal, Côte d'Ivoire, and Benin to play a more active role in supporting the region.
-On 21 January 2025, Ghana appointed a special envoy to the Confederation of Sahel States, Larry Gbevlo-Lartey, who was tasked with bridging Ghana's relations with members of the Alliance of Sahel States.
+On 21 January 2025, Ghana appointed a special envoy to the Confederation of Sahel States, Larry Gbevlo-Lartey, who was tasked with bridging Ghana's relations with AES states.

 Algeria

-For many years the Algerian government played a role as a mediator in Mali's internal conflicts, especially with Tuareg rebel groups in northern Mali, but recent developments have distanced the two sides.
+The Algerian government has previously played a role as mediator in Mali's internal conflicts, especially with Tuareg rebel groups in northern Mali, but recent developments have distanced the two sides.
 A Malian drone was shot down near the Algerian border on 31 March 2025.
-The AES has called the act a violation of international law and "proof" of state-sponsored terrorism by Algeria.
 Mali's Prime Minister denied Algerian claims that the drone had violated Algerian airspace, adding that Mali would file a complaint with international bodies.

-Mali has withdrawn its ambassador to Algeria over the issue, stating "The destruction of the drone has the effect, if not the aim of hindering the neutralization of armed groups that have claimed responsibility for terrorist acts.'".
-This incident highlights rising tensions and a strained relationship between Algeria and the AES.
+The AES called the act a violation of international law and "proof" of state-sponsored terrorism by Algeria.
+Mali withdrew its ambassador to Algeria over the issue, stating: "The destruction of the drone has the effect, if not the aim of hindering the neutralization of armed groups that have claimed responsibility for terrorist acts."